-The judiciary is independent and impartial in all jurisdictions, including civil matters.
 Plaintiffs may bring lawsuits seeking damages for, or cessation of, a human rights violation.
 Individuals and organizations may appeal adverse domestic decisions to the ECHR.
 The national ombudsman also serves to protect and defend basic rights and public freedom on behalf of citizens.

 f.
 Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence a.
-Freedom of Speech and Press
+Freedom of Expression, Including for the Press